biocore/LabControl/README.md

 # Install
 LabControl relies on the Qiita database and webserver.
-You will need first to install Qiita in a different environment than LabControl (Qiita is Python 2 only, while LabControl is Python 3) using the [Qiita installation instructions](https://github.com/biocore/qiita/blob/master/INSTALL.md).
+You will need first to install Qiita in a different environment than LabControl using the [Qiita installation instructions](https://github.com/biocore/qiita/blob/master/INSTALL.md).
 (It is also necessary to start the qiita webserver on port 8383, rather than the default port for qiita of 21174; this can be done with the command `qiita pet webserver start --port 8383` .)
 The instructions